covcom/300CEM/Week_03_XML_and_Gradle/README.md

 * We use String array instead of ArrayList as the size of the array is fixed.
 * For array, it has a field (i.e. member variable) called length for its size.
 But for ArrayList, to get its size we need to call the size() method.

-In the `resetOutputs()` method, insert/rearrange the for loop so that it looks like below.
+Locate the `resetOutputs()` method, insert/rearrange the for loop so that it looks like below.
 What this code does is that it checks if a description is available for the manufacture.
 If yes, append the info to the output.

 ```java
 for (Vehicle v : vehicleList) {